varunmurkar/personal-website/content/posts/stop-simping-after-design/index.md

 Another thing I see are designers thinking their role is somehow at a higher level than the lowly developer grunts.

 ## Design alone will not save your business

+doesn't work if
+- it doesn't fit into business (budget, time)
+- it doesn't fit into tech constraints (feasibility, performance)
+- isn't what your customers want